montehurd/apps-ios-wikipedia/README.md

 As mentioned in [best practices and coding style](#best-practices-and-coding-style), we use [uncrustify](http://uncrustify.sourceforge.net/) to lint the project's Objective-C code.
 Installation via Homebrew is straightforward: `brew install uncrustify`.
 We've also provided a pre-push git hook which automatically lints the code before pushing, which can be installed by running `./scripts/setup_git_hooks.sh`.

 > [BBUncrustifyPlugin](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode) is an easy way to uncrustify files within the Xcode UI.
 You can install it from source or using [Alcatraz](http://alcatraz.io), the unofficial Xcode package/plugin manager.

+### Synx
+[Synx](https://github.com/venmo/synx) is an easy way to keep the project group structure in sync with the project directory structure.
+You can run this to keep everything nice an tidy.
+It even finds unused files and prunes them from the project.

 ### CocoaPods
 [CocoaPods](cocoapods.org) is a Ruby gem that the project uses to download and integrate third-party iOS components (see `Podfile` for an up-to-date list).
 We have committed all of these dependnecies to the repository itself, removing the need to install the gem or run before building the project.
 However, if you want to do anything related to CocoaPods (such as upgrading the version of CocoaPods or adding a dependency), please refer to the [Working With Cocoapods documentation](docs/working-with-cocoapods.md).